Welcome back, Rush Limbaugh, the EIB network and the Limbaugh Institute for Advanced Conservative Studies.

 Imagine this.

-What is it been said?
+What has it been said?

-The two things, right?
+But two things, right?

-Where would they be today if they had come up with a plan that simply said, okay, here's how we're going to insure the uninsured.
+Had the powers that be here, had Obama and the boys come up with an honest plan, where would they be today if they had come up with a plan that simply said, okay, here's how we're going to insure the uninsured.

-It's a priority, and here's how we're going to roll back prices in the private sector.
+And here's how we're going to roll back prices in the private sector.

-I get to ask myself, has there ever been a time where the federal government interceded in the private sector and succeeded in lowering prices?
+I get to ask myself: has there ever been a time where the federal government interceded in the private sector and succeeded in lowering prices?

-They've bad-mouthed the cable TV operators.
+They've badmouthed cable TV operators.

 They're just a bunch of greedy SOBs.